 There are several culinary contributions associated with Taiwan.
 Mongolian Barbecue is neither Mongolian nor barbecue.
 First appearing in the 1950s in Taipei, it’s actually derived from Japanese teppanyaki, but the Japanese being unpopular for their decades of occupation were replaced with the suitably exotic Mongolians.
 Not surprisingly, nomadic Mongolians traditionally rely on their herd animals for their nutritional needs and have no tradition of lugging around gargantuan iron griddles across the steppes.
 Moachi, on the other hand, makes no attempt to hide its Japanese origin — but fillings are more likely to include fruits like durian or taro than they are strawberry or green tea ice cream.
 Coffin board (or coffin bread) first appeared in Tainan in the 1940s, during the Japanese occupation — but bears little resemblance to any Japanese dish with which I’m familiar.
 General Tso’s Chicken was created by Taiwan-based Hunanese chef Peng Chang-kuei (彭長貴) in 1955.

 Bubble tea (aka boba) — invented in Taichung in the 1980s and now Instagram fodder for millions of teenage girls and other fans of tapioca balls in their drinks.
 Much older popular Taiwanese dishes include snow ice (aka baobing), and stinky tofu.
 There are also all kinds of vegetables consumed in Taiwan uncommon elsewhere and probably in some cases unique: Fiddlehead fern and water asparagus are just a couple that come to mind, but that’s partly because I don’t know the names of many.

-Taiwanese chains represented in the Southland include A & J Restaurant, Boiling Point, Din Tai Fung, 85C Bakery Café (in 2008, the first American franchise of the so-called “Taiwanese Starbucks” opened in Irvine), Four Sea Restaurant, The Guppy House, Meet Fresh, 101 Noodle Express, Quickly, Ten Ren Tea, Tiger Sugar, and Tapioca Express.
+Taiwanese chains represented in the Southland include A & J Restaurant, Boiling Point, Din Tai Fung, 85C Bakery Café (in 2008, the first American franchise of the so-called “Taiwanese Starbucks” opened in Irvine), Four Sea Restaurant, The Guppy House, Meet Fresh, 101 Noodle Express, Quickly, Sweet Veggie (a vegetarian Taiwanese-American chain), Ten Ren Tea, Tiger Sugar, and Tapioca Express.
 Taiwanese grocery chain 99 Ranch Market was founded in Little Saigon in 1984 by Taiwanese-American Roger H. Chen.
 In 2013, the Overseas Community Affairs Council instituted the Overseas Quality Restaurant program which awards outstanding Taiwanese restaurants with an OQR emblem, several of which can be found in Southern California.